CarlosBean/boyaca-potatoes/README.md

 # BoyacaPotatoes

 This project was create with Angular version 15.1.6 using:

 - Standalone components
 - Reactive Forms
 - Material Angular 15
 - Tailwind 3
 - Transloco (i18n)

 Features:

 - Authentication by JWT
 - Lazy load on components
 - CRUD of subscriber resource
 - i18n
 - server pagination with material paginator component

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server 1.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding